aimhubio/aim/docs/source/using/remote_tracking.md

 where `--ssl-keyfile` is the path to the private key file for the certificate and `--ssl-certfile` is the path to the signed certificate
 (check out the [Aim CLI](../refs/cli.html#server) here).

-__*Note:*__ The message max size should be the same for both Aim Remote Tracking server and client code.

 ### Conclusion